apprentice-code/resources/README.md

 ### Cancellation
 Your attendance at your mentor meetings is a large factor in your final grade.
 If you have to cancel for any reason please notify your mentor in advance and provide a reason for cancellation.

+---

+<a name="conclusion"></a>
+## Conclusion
+We're very excited that you chose to be a part of this program!
+Should you have any questions or concerns, please reach out directly to Paul Drake or Garrett Vangilder over Slack or using the following email: info@codeapprentice.tech.

+Happy coding!